vdektiarev/kafka_batch_optimization/README.md

 # More than One Way to Update your Kafka-Backed Entity from another Data Source using Kafka Streams

-Data update processes can sometimes be complicated in event-driven ecosystems.
+Data manipulation processes can sometimes be complicated in event-driven ecosystems.

 In the most simple case, if you have a business entity which needs to be kept updated, and you have a process generating updates for this specific entity, it's of course more than straightforward.
 Let's say we have Kafka as a backbone for our events' storage and an entity the state of which is tracked there (topic with messages - key is the entity unique identifier, value is its state).